michealsam/BLOCKCHAIN-DOC/README.md

-> [!NOTE] Defination
-> [Ganache](https://trufflesuite.com/ganache) is a personal blockchain for rapid Ethereum and Corda distributed application development.
+[Ganache](https://trufflesuite.com/ganache) is a personal blockchain for rapid Ethereum and Corda distributed application development.
 You can use Ganache across the entire development cycle; enabling you to develop, deploy, and test your dApps in a safe and deterministic environment.

 Ganache comes in two flavors: a UI and CLI.
 Ganache UI is a desktop application supporting both Ethereum and Corda technology.
 Our more robust command-line tool, [ganache](https://github.com/trufflesuite/ganache), is available for Ethereum development.
 It offers: